tavotavotavo/beyondbody/README.md

 # BeyondBody

-This is an WinForm application that allows people to move the mouse and do clicks by moving head and blinking eyes.
+This is a WinForm application that allows people to move the mouse and do clicks by moving head and blinking eyes.

 It has several modules:
 - Login in Configuration, where you login through a face recognition process